-We first discuss the impact of fundamental drivers suggested by long-run growth theory.
-We focus on the role of technical progress, demography, inequality, and fiscal policy and public debt.
+We first discuss the impact of structural drivers suggested by long-run growth theory.
+We focus on the role of technical progress, demography (including labour supply), inequality, and fiscal policy and public debt.
 Then, we go into the effect of a set of additional variables of a more short-term nature: monetary policy, inflation, and specific crises.